hiccup0628/hiccup0628/README.md

 - 👀 I’m interested in web development very much
 - 🌱 I’m currently learning flutter which is an open source framework by Google for app development
 - 💞️ I’m looking to collaborate on app development
-- 💞️ I am the full-stact developer and mainly I've have mastery in MERN and MEAN Stact
+- 💞️ I am the full-stack developer and mainly I've have mastery in MERN and MEAN Stact
 * I've written what I can do and what I am interested in currently down below...

 ✨ Web | Full-Stack | JS (Node.js) | 10+ years ✨